 This two-credit, faculty-led, Winter quarter course provides you with a framework to think about capital markets and financial systems in Asia, the fastest growing continent over the past 40 years.
 The course is paired with an optional study tour to Asia, organized by the Global Business Center.
-The course is offered every other year and will be offered during Winter quarter 2022.
-However, the study tour has been cancelled for 2022.
+The course and study tour are offered every other year and are planned to be offered during Winter Quarter 2024.
 The objective of the study tour is to further enhance your understanding of investing in Asia, with a focus on Japan and China, through in-country meetings with investors, local financial institutions, and government officials.
 Course enrollment is required to participate in the study tour.
 The trip typically costs approximately \$3,000-\$3,500, not including airfare.